Apurvavn/Minorproject/README.md

 The responsive news showcase website offers an engaging and user-friendly platform for users to recent newws This website only has its frontend developed, the backend will be developed soon

-Than you for givinf your valuable time
+Than you for giving your valuable time